 When the pressure becomes tumultuous in life, I sneak away for 10 minutes to pull out my Beach Trip Planning Folder, dreaming of playing on the Beach this coming September when all of the tourists have gone home.
 We have planned a 3 day trip after public school starts, since we are Home Educated, and can take 2 days for a breather.
 It is cheaper, less crowded, and more restful for us to vacation in late September.
 The weather is much like August weather, so we do not suffer with colder days.

-But for today, it is May, and my busy summer is stretched before me.
+But for today, it is April, and my busy spring is stretched before me.
 We are finishing up the school year, facing evaluations and examinations galore!
 It could be a stressful time.
 But I have overcome much of that stress.

 How, you may ask?